University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

     - a.
 How many MLST STs are present?
     - b.
 What are the MLST STs present?
     - c.
 How many samples belong to each MLST ST?
     - d.
 Do you think that an outbreak is present? what analysis might you do next to confirm that an outbreak is present? explain your answer.

+ 4. Based on the results from your species classification and mlst analysis, complete the `species` and `mlst_ST` columns in the provided `Metadata.csv` file. **[2 marks]**.

 ## Part B (Variant calling & phylogenomic tree) -**[17 marks]**

 1. Write a bash script called `axxxxxxx_variants_phylo.sh` (replacing axxxxxxx with your student number) to generate phylogenomic tree, using the `ATS2021_genome_reference.fasta` as the reference genome. **[10 marks]**.
    The script should contain the following components:
     - a.
-Performs variant calling (`snippy`)
+Performs variant calling
     - b.
-Creates a core genome alignment (`snippy-core`)
+Creates a core genome alignment
     - c.
-Generates a phylogenomic tree (`igtree`)
+Generates a phylogenomic tree

-2. microreact and provided metadata **[7 marks]**.
+2. Input the final tree file into Microreact.
+Annotate the tree as demonstrated in the corresponding practical session, and overlay the provided metadata file (`Metadata.csv`) onto the tree. **[7 marks]**.
     - a. dddd
     - b. dddd
     - c. ddddd